 No Kayak?
 No worries!

 There are still ways you can experience the wild islands even if you don’t own a kayak.
-Firstly, you can do a kayak tour or rent a kayak from Coastal Adventures, one of the most experienced kayaking outfitters in Nova Scotia.
-You can also rent a row boat or canoe from Murphy’s.
+Firstly, you can rent a leisure kayak from Murphy’s Camping by the hour.
+If you’re interested in traditional sea kayaking, you can tour with or rent a kayak from Coastal Adventures located nearby, who are one of the most experienced kayaking outfitters in Nova Scotia.
 And for the more leisurely, we also offer Scenic Boat Tours of the wild islands.